yasslab/railsguides.jp/guides/source/configuring.md

     end
     ```

-* `config.action_view.default_form_builder` tells Rails which form builder to
-  use by default.
+* `config.action_view.default_form_builder` tells Rails which form builder to use by default.
 The default is `ActionView::Helpers::FormBuilder`.
-If you
-  want your form builder class to be loaded after initialization (so it's
-  reloaded on each request in development), you can pass it as a `String`.
+If you want your form builder class to be loaded after initialization (so it's reloaded on each request in development), you can pass it as a `String`.

 * `config.action_view.logger` accepts a logger conforming to the interface of Log4r or the default Ruby Logger class, which is then used to log information from Action View.
 Set to `nil` to disable logging.

 * `config.action_view.erb_trim_mode` gives the trim mode to be used by ERB.
 It defaults to `'-'`, which turns on trimming of tail spaces and newline when using `<%= -%>` or `<%= =%>`.
 See the [Erubis documentation](http://www.kuwata-lab.com/erubis/users-guide.06.html#topics-trimspaces) for more information.

-* `config.action_view.embed_authenticity_token_in_remote_forms` allows you to
-  set the default behavior for `authenticity_token` in forms with `remote:
-  true`.
-By default it's set to `false`, which means that remote forms will not
-  include `authenticity_token`, which is helpful when you're fragment-caching
-  the form.
-Remote forms get the authenticity from the `meta` tag, so embedding
-  is unnecessary unless you support browsers without JavaScript.
-In such case
-  you can either pass `authenticity_token: true` as a form option or set this
-  config setting to `true`.
+* `config.action_view.embed_authenticity_token_in_remote_forms` allows you to set the default behavior for `authenticity_token` in forms with `remote:true`.
+By default it's set to `false`, which means that remote forms will not include `authenticity_token`, which is helpful when you're fragment-caching the form.
+Remote forms get the authenticity from the `meta` tag, so embedding is unnecessary unless you support browsers without JavaScript.
+In such case you can either pass `authenticity_token: true` as a form option or set this config setting to `true`.

 * `config.action_view.prefix_partial_path_with_controller_namespace` determines whether or not partials are looked up from a subdirectory in templates rendered from namespaced controllers.
 For example, consider a controller named `Admin::ArticlesController` which renders this template: